 Perhaps the most interesting thing about Fort Ontario is that next week it’s hosting an event to celebrate the Madeline books series.
-You know, Miss Clavel (played by Fargo’s Marge “Margie” Gunderson in the movie), the Spanish Ambassador, eleven little girls whose importance was limited to filling out two straight lines, and of course that dog-hiding scamp Madeline.
+You know, Miss Clavel (played by Fargo’s own Marge “Margie” Gunderson in the movie), the Spanish Ambassador, 11 little girls whose importance was limited to filling out two straight lines, and of course that dog-hiding scamp Madeline.
 The connection to a nearly 300-year-old fort in Oswego isn’t exactly obvious, but we should be gone anyway.

-We initially had thought about leaving on Thursday.
+We’d initially thought about leaving on Thursday.
 Good thing we didn’t.
 Until about mid-afternoon the fog on the lake was thick enough to eat with a spoon.
 We have no radar until we step the mast after Chicago.
 No fog for us please.
-Fortunately the sun came out in time for us to visit the maritime museum, which is number 3 on the list.
+Fortunately the sun came out in time for us to visit the maritime museum, which is number three on the list.

 Every small town in this part of the country has at least one small building called the “Maritime Museum”—as well as a plethora of monuments to local sons and daughters—which may explain why this one is ranked below the fruit place.

-The museum part we saw was okay, although we probably could’ve done without the poster proclaiming Lake Ontario as the Graveyard of the Great Lakes and identifying all the huge ships that didn’t survive a crossing.
+The museum part we saw was okay, although we probably could’ve done without the poster proclaiming Lake Ontario as “The Graveyard of the Great Lakes” and identifying all the huge ships that didn’t survive a crossing.
 After that we contemplated just buying a house and staying here.
 The museum did offer up some possibly-true trivia to use at cocktail parties, however, so all wasn’t lost.

 Wind direction willing—despite the documented deaths and despair—tomorrow we leave Oswego to start the Great Lakes/Canada leg of our Loop.
 Roughly that will involve crossing Lake Ontario, cutting through the hopefully-not-too-shallow Trent-Severn Waterway to Georgian Bay, across the Northern Channel, nipping the corner of Lake Huron en route to Lake Michigan, and finally down to Chicago.
 We don’t much care about Lake Erie, but missing Lake Superior—which according to the legend from the Chippewa on down is the big lake they call Gitche Gumee—is a real bummer.
-Mostly because our use of applicable lines from The Wreck of The Edmund Fitzgerald is eliminated.
+Mostly because our use of applicable lines from “The Wreck of The Edmund Fitzgerald” is eliminated.
 Superior they said never gives up her dead, but we don’t know any songs about tragedies on Lake Huron.
 Hopefully nobody will write one about us.

 Dana photographed a grizzly bear with her phone.
 Doug photographed a sock puppet with his.